MakeSchool-Tutorials/Breakout-Unity/P05-Breakout/content.md

 >Open Block, which is also located in the Scripts folder.

 ```
-//Destroy a block when the ball hits it, and make a nice shiny explosion
-effect.

 //Destroy a block when the ball hits it, and make a nice shiny explosion effect.
 public void OnCollisionEnter(Collision collisionWith)
 {
-		//if anything collides with this block lets see if it has the ball tag?
+	//if anything collides with this block let's see if it has the ball tag?
 	if(collisionWith.gameObject.tag == "Ball")
 	{
 		//This Destroy method destroys an explosion 0.5 seconds after it is created with Instantiate
 		Destroy((GameObject)Instantiate(explosionEffect, collisionWith.gameObject.transform.position, collisionWith.gameObject.transform.rotation), 0.5f);

 		//This destroy destroys the block.
 		Destroy(this.gameObject);
 	}
 }
 ```